 2. Commencement and Probationary Period

-The first six (6) months of employment are probationary, during which the Company may terminate your employment at any time without notice or pay in lieu.
+The first three (3) months of employment are probationary.
+During that period the Company may end the employment without notice or pay in lieu.
+After three consecutive months of employment, the notice and compensation requirements of the Employment Standards Act (British Columbia) apply in full, and nothing in this paragraph reduces them.

 WHY Liability under s.63(1) begins after three consecutive months, not six.
 Months four, five and six of the original probation were months in which one week’s wages was already owed.
 Under s.4 the Act’s minimums cannot be waived by agreement.